 The Federal Motor Carrier Safety Administration (FMCSA) has several regulations concerning cargo loading for commercial vehicles.
-These regulations deal with issues including total load weight, weight per axel restrictions, how the cargo is secured to the vehicle, and how often the cargo must be checked during the time it is being transported—additional regulations pertaining to hazardous material transportation.
+These regulations deal with issues including total load weight, weight per axel restrictions, how the cargo is secured to the vehicle, and how often the cargo must be checked when it is being transported—additional regulations about hazardous material transportation.

 Common Truck Accidents Caused By Improper Cargo Loading

 Truck cargo can be considered loaded improperly if: